mrkaleArduinoLib/gbj_appthermo_ds/README.md

 <a id="library"></a>

 # gbj\_appthermo_ds
-This is an application library, wich is used usually as a project library for particular PlatformIO project.
+This is an application library, which is used usually as a project library for particular PlatformIO project.
 The library utilizes all active temperature sensors `DS18B20` on one-wire bus for measuring the ambient temperature.

 - Library specifies (inherits from) the system `gbj_appbase` library.
 - It utilizes error handling from the parent class.